Gleb1697/sandPy/README.md

 # sandPy
-# tolya is gay and he's not afraid of it
+# tolya is ogre and he's not afraid of it